-Fourth quarter Year
+Year

-(millions of dollars) 2016 2015 2016 2015
+(millions of dollars) 2017 2016 2017 2016

-Selected financial information
+Selected financial information , '

-Annualized premium sales \$ 14 \$ 11 \$ 42 \$ 51
+Annualized premium sales \$ 8.1 \$ 13.5 \$ 31.9 \$ 41.5

-Net premium revenue 98 92 367 366
+Net premium revenue 94.6 98.2 368.1 366.8

-Net income (loss) after tax
+Net income after tax

-Net income after tax shareholders' portion \$ 38 \$ 2 \$ 90 \$ 6
+Net income after tax shareholders' portion \$ 17.3 \$ 38.3 \$ 55.7 \$ 90.2

-Net (loss) income after tax policyholders' portion (3) (1) (7) (8)
+Net loss after tax policyholders' portion (0.3) (3.3) (9.8) (7.1)

-Net income (loss) after tax \$ 35 \$ 1 \$ 83 \$ (2)
+Net income after tax \$ 17.0 \$ 35.0 \$ 45.9 \$ 83.1

-For the fourth quarter and full year, annualized premium sales in this product line increased by 18% and decreased by 19% respectively compared to 2015.
-This product line's fourth quarter sales result was attributable primarily to increased sales of participating products.
-Management believes this is due in part to the January 1, 2017 effective date of less favourable tax rules that deal with the exemption status of certain life insurance policies.
-The full year decrease in sales was due to lower universal life insurance product sales partly offset by increased sales of participating products and term products.
-Empire Life's recently launched EstateMax® participating product contributed to this increase in participating product sales.
+For the fourth quarter and year new premium sales decreased from the comparable period in 2016 primarily due to the change in product mix offering by Empire Life from Universal Life to term insurance and tax changes effective January 1, 2017.
+The net premium revenue decreased in the fourth quarter of 2017 compared to the same period in 2016, but increased slightly for the full year as a result of higher in-force business since the fourth quarter of 2016.
+Empire Life's recently launched EstateMax® participating policy sales are lower in the fourth quarter of 2017 and for the year than in the fourth quarter and year of 2016 as a result of product modifications launched late in the first quarter.
 EstateMax® is distributed through professional financial advisors aimed at providing simple estate planning solutions to Canadian baby boomers.
-In recent years Empire Life has been shifting its product mix toward shorter-term products such as term life, while increasing prices on long-term products, due to the low long-term interest rate environment.
+In recent years, Empire Life has been shifting its product mix toward shorter-term products such as term life, while increasing prices on long-term products, due to the low long-term interest rate environment.
 During the fourth quarter of 2016 Empire Life decided to stop selling universal life insurance products but will continue to administer its in-force block of universal life insurance products.